Why ADHD Brains Come Alive at Night

 For many adults with ADHD, the evening hours bring a unique set of challenges and experiences.
 You might recognize a few of these common nighttime symptoms:

-- Racing thoughts: Your mind fills with ideas, plans, and worries just as you lay your head on the pillow.
+- Racing thoughts: When it is time to wind down but your mind fills with ideas, plans, and worries just as you lay your head on the pillow.

-- Sudden bursts of motivation: Tasks that felt impossible at noon suddenly seem exciting and manageable at midnight.
+- Sudden bursts of motivation: Tasks that felt impossible at noon suddenly seem exciting and manageable late at night.

-- Hyperfocus: You find yourself falling down internet rabbit holes or spending hours on a specific interest.
+- Hyperfocus: With ADHD, you find yourself falling down internet rabbit holes or spending hours on a specific interest because it has raised your dopamine levels.

-- A sense of calm: With the rest of the world asleep, the lack of external demands finally allows your brain to relax and focus.
+- A sense of calm: With the rest of the world asleep, the lack of external demands and stimulation finally allows your brain to relax and focus.

 The Science Behind Your Evening Energy